tauri-apps/tauri-docs/docs/en/usage/contributor-guide.md

 - If adding new feature:

-  - Provide convincing reason to add this feature.
+  - Provide a convincing reason to add this feature.
 Ideally you should open a suggestion issue first and have it greenlighted before working on it.

 - If fixing a bug:
   - If you are resolving a special issue, add `(fix: #xxxx[,#xxx])` (#xxxx is the issue id) in your PR title for a better release log, e.g. `fix: update entities encoding/decoding (fix #3899)`.
-  - Provide detailed description of the bug in the PR, or link to an issue that does.
+  - Provide a detailed description of the bug in the PR, or link to an issue that does.

 ## Development Guide

 **NOTE: Tauri is undergoing rapid development right now, and the docs match the latest published version of Tauri.
-They are horribly out of date when compared with the code in the dev branch.
 This contributor guide is up-to-date, but it doesn't cover all of Tauri's functions in depth.
 If you have any questions, don't hesitate to ask in our Discord server.**

 ### General Setup